avasthiayush/hackdoc/README.md

 # hackdoc
-hackdoc for hospitals and patient.
+HACKDOC for hospitals and patient.